brodybits/Cordova-sqlite-storage-common-dev/README.md

 - In general it is *not* recommended to commit the `platforms` subdirectory tree into the source repository.

 **NOTICE:** This plugin is only supported with the Cordova CLI.
 This plugin is *not* supported with other Cordova/PhoneGap systems such as PhoneGap CLI, PhoneGap Build, Plugman, Intel XDK, Webstorm, etc.

+### Windows platform notes

+The Windows platform can present a number of challenges which increase when using this plugin.
+The following tips are recommended for getting started with Windows:

+- First start to build and run an app on another platform such as Android or iOS with this plugin.
+- Try working with a very simple app using simpler plugins such as cordova-plugin-dialogs and possibly cordova-plugin-file on the Windows platform.
+- Read through the **Windows platform usage** of the [Installing](#installing) section.
+- Then try adding this plugin to a very simple app such as [brodybits / Cordova-sqlite-bootstrap-test](https://github.com/brodybits/Cordova-sqlite-bootstrap-test) and running the Windows project in the Visual Studio GUI with a specific target CPU selected. **WARNING:** It is not possible to use this plugin with the "Any CPU" target.

 ### Quick installation